 City Administrator Brian Shay tells KBKW there’s still work to be done to collectively address the city’s serious budget problem, but the layoffs have been taken off the table.
 The agreement will also settle a grievance filed by the local firefighters union.

-Local 315 President Doug Stankevich says the union will meet Tuesday to vote on a memorandum of understanding.
+Local 315 President Doug Stankavich says the union will meet Tuesday to vote on a memorandum of understanding.